 Section 9.16.
-High Performance Committee / Para High Performance Committee (HPC, also known as High Performance Advisory Group (HPAG)):
+High Performance Committee / Para High Performance Committee (also known as High Performance Advisory Group (HPAG).

-a.
-The High Performance Committee shall consist of up to six (6) members.
-The Para High Performance Committee shall consist of up to six (6) members.
-Members, including the chair, can serve on the both committees at the same time, subject to the term limits applicable to them with regard to each committee.
+- a.
+The High Performance Committee (HPC) shall consist of five (5) members.
+The Para High Performance Committee (Para HPC) shall consist of five (5) members.
+Members, including the chair, can serve on both committees at the same time, subject to the term limits applicable to them with regard to each committee. - b.

-- b.
 Composition.
-The HPC members shall consist of: - a.
-The USAB board member who is the Coaching Director, - b.
-The USAB CEO (NGB staff) - c.
+The HPC and Para HPC members shall consist of: - a.
+The USAB board member who is the Coaching Director will serve as Chair of the HPC and Chair of the Para HPC - b.
+The USAB CEO or designated USAB staff member - c.
 The USAB Director of Para (NBG staff) - d.
 The USAB athlete board member who is USAB's Team USA AC representative - e.
-The USAB athlete board member who is USAB's Team USA AC alternate representative - c.
-The responsibilities of the High Performance Committee and Para High Performance Committees shall be as follows, with regard to the High Performance Program activities serving able-bodied athletes and athletes with disabilities (respectively): - 1.
+For the HPC, the USAB athlete board member who is USAB's Team USA AC alternate representative.
+For the Para HPC, a USAB Para athlete appointed by the USAB ARC. - c.
+The responsibilities of the High Performance Committee and Para High Performance Committee shall be as follows, with regard to the High Performance Program activities serving able-bodied athletes and athletes with disabilities (respectively): - 1.
 Approve selection procedures or other policies as needed for national teams and international events, or the operation of the High Performance Program;